ClayStack/claystack-docs/docs/cseth/dvt.md

 ### Obol Integration

-The integration of Obol into csETH's Distributed Validator Technologies (DVT) offers an extra layer of decentralization and security.
+The integration with Obol offers an extra layer of decentralization and security.
 Obol is a technology that empowers a network of operators to host and maintain decentralized infrastructure in a truly distributed fashion.

-- Distributed Infrastructure Management: Obol enables a network of operators to collaboratively host and maintain the infrastructure required for running csETH's decentralized protocol.
+- Distributed Infrastructure Management: Obol enables a network of operators to collaboratively host and maintain the infrastructure required for running ClayStack's decentralized Ethereum protocol.
 This approach to infrastructure management enhances the resilience and fault tolerance of the system, reducing dependencies on single points of failure.

 - Decentralization at Scale: Obol's technology facilitates large-scale decentralization.
 It allows for a massive number of operators to participate in the system, significantly increasing the robustness and diversity of the network.